Coachella 2019 livestream for Sunday: Kanye West Easter service, Zedd, Dillon Francis

 You're not sweating it out in the California desert for the second weekend of Coachella, but that doesn't mean you can't get in on the action.

-Another livestream, also embedded below, is broadcasting full DJ sets from the festival's pulsating Yuma Tent.
+Another livestream, also embedded above, is broadcasting full DJ sets from the festival's pulsating Yuma Tent.

 Weekend two Coachella performances kicked off Friday at noon Pacific, with highlights later in the day including encore performances from Childish Gambino, Kacey Musgraves, Janelle Monáe and Charlotte Gainsbourg.
 Saturday headliners included Weezer, Kid Cuidi, Billie Eilish, Wiz Khalifa and Tame Impala.